tasmat-trust/hexagons-backend/guides/v3-v4-db-migration-guide.md

 Go to the blueprint in Render backend and accept the creation of the new strapi-v4 database.

+Find the backend-v4 env group and update all the values to match the new database.
+Save this for later.

 Trigger a fresh backup of the existing database.

 In your local system, start a session with `psql -U postgres`